nensipandya/PyBer_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/107137215/179779625-3edff433-1ab3-4b57-9863-a7f34040b3d2.png)

 The multiple-line chart "Total Fare by City Type" further supports the PyBer Summary DataFrame by providing trends of total fares in rural, suburban, and urban cities between January 2019 and April 2019.
 The yellow line shows how fares in urban cities totaled from around $1,600 to $2,300 from beginning to end during this five-month period.
 In contrast, the blue line shows how fares in rural cities totaled around $300 from beginning to end during the same time period.
 The orange line shows how the total fares in suruban cities fall in between urban and rural cities: around $700 to $1,300 from beginning to end during this time.
 The chart further demonstrates similar peak times in all these types of cities.

 ![image](https://user-images.githubusercontent.com/107137215/179783162-4dc3fb41-f3c3-4d95-a7c8-6af6986f91fa.png)

+### Summary
+- There is a large use of PyBer ridesharing in the urban cities.
+- There are more drivers in the urban cities than rural cities.
+- The majority of PyBer revenues are in the urban cities.
+- Drivers in the rural cities are earned more than drivers in the urbanand suburban cities.
+- There is a further analysis to determine other factors that are contributing to the high ride costs in rural cities and low driver fares in urban cities.
+Perhaps, travel distance is a key factor.
+- Overall, PyBer ridersharing services significantly differs in rural, suruban, and urban cities given the number of rides, drivers, and fares.
+Data supports that there is higher usage of PyBer ridesharing services in urban cities.